 H.P.
 Blavatsky's chapter on "Gods, Monads, and Atoms" is one of the most famous sections in The Secret Doctrine.
-It represents her best writing in "Cosmogenesis."

 (Chapter XV).
 GODS, MONADS, AND ATOMS: H.P.
-Blavatsky maintained that there were "planetary inhabitants" throughout the Cosmos.
+Blavatsky maintained that there are "planetary inhabitants" throughout the Cosmos.
 In his Universal Natural History on page 131, Immanuel Kant concurred, "I am of the opinion that it is not particularly necessary to assert that all planets must be inhabited.
 However, at the same time, it would be absurd to deny this claim with respect to all or even to most of them."

 On this relationship between H.P.
-Blavatsky's division of the "absolutely Ideal Universe" from the "manifested Kosmos," Kant surmised in Prolegomena to Any Future Metaphysics (1783) on page 73, "That which determines space into the figure of a circle, a cone, or a sphere is the understanding, insofar as it contains the basis for the unity of the construction of these figures.
+Blavatsky's division of the "absolutely Ideal Universe" from the "manifested Kosmos," Kant asserted in Prolegomena to Any Future Metaphysics (1783) on page 73, "That which determines space into the figure of a circle, a cone, or a sphere is the understanding, insofar as it contains the basis for the unity of the construction of these figures.
 The bare universal form of intuition called space is therefore certainly the substratum of all intuitions determinable upon particular objects."
 For Kant, the "bare universal form of intuition" included the figure of a Circle, but it also included an a priori representation of the figure of a Line.
 In Critique of Pure Reason on page 249, he elaborated, "This intuition, however, is that of the motion of a point in space, the presence of which in different places (as a sequence of opposite determinations) gives us, for the first time, an intuition of alteration.
 For in order that we may subsequently make even inner alterations thinkable, we must make time, as the form of inner sense, figuratively comprehensible to ourselves by means of a line, and the inner alteration by means of the drawing of that line."
 Only the drawing of the "line" makes possible an understanding of the "successive existence of ourselves in different states comprehensible by means of outer intuition."
-This is Kant's conceptualist view of H.P.
+This is Kant's Conceptualist view of H.P.
 Blavatsky's "Father-Mother-Son."
 H.P.
-Blavatsky's endorsement of a "line" between the "Ideal" and the "manifested" shows her as a Dialectician, a philosopher who views the world through antithetical opposition (the two aspects of the One Principle), with a mild leaning towards Transcendental Idealism, though she confessed a preference for Georg Wilhelm Friedrich Hegel's "objective Idealism" in The Secret Doctrine 1:631 because it asserted the existence of matter, even if illusory, where matter as that which is perceived in some way is one with the perceiver.
-In his 1807 Phenomenology of Spirit on pages 10-12, Hegel postulated an Absolute "Substance" and "Subject" (a "bifurcation of the simple" on par with H.P.
+Blavatsky's endorsement of a "line" between the "Ideal" and the "manifested" shows her as a Dialectician, a philosopher who views the world through antithetical opposition (the two aspects of the One Principle), with a mild leaning towards Transcendental Idealism, though she confessed a preference for Georg Wilhelm Friedrich Hegel's "objective Idealism" in The Secret Doctrine 1:631 since it asserted the existence of matter, even if illusory, where matter as that which is perceived in some way is one with the perceiver.
+In the famous Preface from his 1807 Phenomenology of Spirit in Verses 17-23, Hegel postulated an Absolute "Substance" and "Subject" (a "bifurcation of the simple" on par with H.P.
 Blavatsky's 1st and 3rd Logos) whose movement reflected itself to itself and whose "essence" was consummated through its own development in which an unconscious impulse became a conscious, immanent one.

-Before closing, a few words must be said about Gottfried Wilhelm Leibniz's 1714 essay, Monadology.
+A few words must be said about Gottfried Wilhelm Leibniz's 1714 essay, Monadology.
 Even though H.P.
 Blavatsky viewed both the philosophies of Kant and Leibniz as "too artificial to serve as a vehicle for the Truth of the Occult Sciences" in Collected Writings 11:269, she did remark in The Secret Doctrine 1:627 that Leibniz's spiritual sensitivity far exceeded that of Kant.
 Despite the shortcomings of Monadology in that it never successfully differentiated between vastly different planes of existence (or "Ideal" and "manifested"), it did offer deep insights into the "Gods, Monads, and Atoms."
 In Verse 9, Leibniz's Monads were "different from every other."
 H.P.
 Blavatsky confirmed the great variety of these Monads in The Secret Doctrine 1:631.
 As the "jivas" in The Secret Doctrine 1:629 and in G. de Purucker's diagram in Fountain-Source on page 437, his Monads were configured as the receptacles of distinct Swabhavas.
 These Monads made perception and even profound spiritual apperception in human beings possible.
 He wrote in Verse 19, "Since feeling is something more than a mere perception I think that the general name of Monad or Entelechy should suffice for simple substances which have only perception, while we may reserve the term Soul for those whose perception is more distinct and is accompanied by memory."
 That is, Leibniz contrasted the first and the second "mortal" souls in human beings in terms of perception and apperception.
 H.P.
 Blavatsky admired the foresight of this division.
 In Verse 30, "Reflective Acts" of human consciousness evolved from apperception.
 This correlates with the human Manas perceiving itself in the cosmic Mahat.
 Finally, in Verse 40, Leibniz posited a governing ground of existence underlying the Monads, "We may hold that the supreme substance, which is unique, universal and necessary with nothing independent outside of it, which is further a pure sequence of possible being, must be incapable of limitation and must contain as much reality as possible."
 H.P.
 Blavatsky argued for such a ground of existence in The Secret Doctrine Dialogues on page 73, "But 'causeless cause' puts a stop to it, because that means there is no cause behind it, and that it had no cause, because it is cause itself."
 As she elucidated in the Secret Doctrine Commentary 1:35, this supreme substance is not the "cause, but the causality, or the propelling but not volitional power, in every manifesting Cause."
 For her, the "eye of the Seer" could follow the Monad into this "Causeless Cause" to "behold it in all its pregenetic glory," per The Secret Doctrine 1:617.